 A 2012 study published in the American Journal of Human Biology determined that women with larger breasts tend to weigh more, have a higher body mass index and more body fat than women with smaller breasts.
 Shape magazine notes, though, that it takes losing about 20 percent of your weight to drop an entire cup size.
 A woman who weighs 160 pounds would need to lose 32 pounds to see this change, for example.

 Weight Loss and Breast Sag

-Women who lose extreme amounts of weight -- such as in cases of bariatric surgery for morbid obesity -- may experience significant shrinkage in the size of their breasts.
+Women who lose extreme amounts of weight -- such as in cases of bariatric surgery for severe obesity -- may experience significant shrinkage in the size of their breasts.
 The breasts may subsequently appear smaller and saggier as the skin and supportive tissue in that area stretches out.

 Chronic yo-yo dieters may also experience significant sag as a result of the constant gain and regain of weight.
 When you lose weight quickly, the elastin and collagen that support your breast tissue experience stress, causing them to break down rapidly.
 Put these proteins under the constant stress of losing and regaining pounds, and they deteriorate prematurely, leaving your breasts permanently flaccid.

 Lose weight at a slow, sustainable rate, and your breasts will experience less impact.
 Shedding a pound or two per week doesn't create as much stress for collagen and elastin.
 You're also more likely to be using safe and smart measures such as exercise and moderate portions of whole, unprocessed food, such as lean proteins and leafy greens.
 These strategies can lead to long-term habit changes that help you maintain the weight loss.

 You tend to lose weight proportionately all over your body -- keeping your shape largely intact.
 If you have large breasts in relation to your frame, they'll most likely stay large in comparison to the rest of your body, even as you lose weight.